buraksekili/buraksekili.github.io/content/articles/client-k8s-indexing.md

 TocOpen: true
 ---

-## Kubernetes Client side indexing
+## Kubernetes Client-Side Indexing

-If you have worked with Kubernetes Operators, you probably know that read requests (get and list) to the Kubernetes API server are handled by in-memory caches maintained by client-go to reduce the load on your API server.
-You may also know that indexes can enhance these caches to retrieve resources more efficiently.
+When working with Kubernetes Operators, read requests (get and list) to the Kubernetes API server are handled by in-memory cache maintained by client-go to reduce the load on your API server.
+This cache can be enhanced with indexes to retrieve resources more efficiently.

-This post explains the underlying indexing implementation in controller-runtime (and ultimately in client-go).
-We'll look at how indexing works under the hood in these Kubernetes client libraries.
+This post explains the underlying indexing implementation in controller-runtime (and in client-go).
+We'll explore how indexing works under the hood in these Kubernetes client libraries.

-If you are interested in practical examples of indexing, the Kubebuilder book and controller-runtime package documentation already provide practical examples.
+If you're interested in practical examples of indexing, the Kubebuilder book and controller-runtime package documentation provide great practical examples and implementations.

 ### Purpose of Indexing

-One of the purposes of indexing in Kubernetes client libraries (client-go and controller-runtime) is to optimize the performance of
-Kubernetes controllers enable efficient lookups of cached objects based on specific attributes or relationships.
+Indexing in Kubernetes client libraries (client-go and controller-runtime) optimizes the performance of Kubernetes controllers by enabling efficient lookups of cached objects based on specific attributes or relationships.
 This is crucial for:

-1. Efficient Resource Retrieval: Find resources matching certain criteria without scanning the entire cache.
-This becomes quite handy if you manage resources depending on other resources.
+1. Efficient Resource Retrieval: Finding resources matching certain criteria without scanning the entire cache.
+This is particularly useful when managing resources that depend on other resources.

-2. Reduced API Server Load: Minimizing the number of API calls to the Kubernetes API server through the local cache.
-    I assume most of Kubernetes Operators nowadays utilize controller-runtime where this behaviour comes by default.
+2. Reduced API Server Load: Minimizing the number of API calls to the Kubernetes API server through local caching.
+Most modern Kubernetes Operators utilize controller-runtime, where this behavior comes by default.

 3. Responsive Reconciliation: Enabling controllers to react to changes in related resources.
-Here, I mean that sometimes you only want to reconcile specific resources based on changes in specific resources.
+This allows you to reconcile specific resources based on changes in their dependencies.

-Let's go over these points through an example.
+Let's explore these concepts through an example.

 ### Scenario

-Let's go over the simplified version of an example used in kubebilder book.
+We'll examine a simplified version of an example from the Kubebuilder book.

-> We are going to use controller-runtime in our examples.
-> If you need general information about Kubernetes Operators and controller-runtime, you can
+> Note: We'll use controller-runtime in our examples.
+For general information about Kubernetes Operators and controller-runtime, please refer to my previous post.
-> have a look at this post.

-Assume that you have a CRD called MyApp to deploy your application on Kubernetes, which uses ConfigMap for MyApp specific configurations.
+Consider a Custom Resource Definition (CRD) called MyApp that deploys your application on Kubernetes and uses a ConfigMap for application-specific configurations.

-MyApp spec refers to ConfigMap for the base configuration.
-Based on the configuration file, MyApp controller reconciles to meet the desired state specified in the MyApp controller.
+The MyApp spec references a ConfigMap which includes MyApp specific configuration.
+The MyApp controller reconciles the desired state based on the following MyApp custom resource:

 ```yaml
 apiVersion: my.domain/v1alpha1